Remiscan/lib-remi/README.md

-# Libremi
+# lib-remi

-It's a play on words, library + Rémi (my name)...
 I'm using some of these components and functions in many of my projets.

 Here are some examples of components I've been working on: